nedimf/vmob/README.md

 # Vmob

 Vmob is CLI tool that cross compiles V written module for use in iOS/Android architectures through C layer.
-Android is still not supported, please refer to [support-android](https://github.com/nedimf/vmob/docs/support-android.md)
+Android is still not supported, please refer to [support-android](https://github.com/nedimf/vmob/docs/android-support.md)

 ## About
 Vmob is used to cross-compile originally written V modules(lib) into iOS-compatible .a files.
 Static library can be compiled with ```enabled-bitcode```, unlike [Rust](https://github.com/rust-lang/rust/issues/35968).
+For full explonation read this [doc](https://github.com/nedimf/vmob/how_it_works_behind_scenes.md)

 Please note that ```vmob``` is in a really early stage of development.